SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 This separation of optional and non-optional values lets you explicitly mark what information can be missing, and makes it easier to write correct code that handle missing values.
-You can't accidentally treat an optional as if it were non-optional, forgetting to check for `nil` and assuming there's a value, because this mistake produces an error at compile time.
+You can't accidentally treat an optional as if it were non-optional because this mistake produces an error at compile time.
 After you unwrap the value,
 none of the other code that works with that value needs to check for `nil`,